shiznish/ML-Projects/Crawl4AISample/README.md

 ## Usage

 - Open [http://localhost:8501](http://localhost:8501) in your browser.
-- Ask questions about your indexed documents in the chat interface.
+- Ask questions about your scraped and indexed knowledge base in the chat interface.

----